 However, different areas can have different rules.
 For example, the master planned developments of Sanctuary Cove and Hope Island do include areas of waterways as common property areas in various body corporate schemes.
 Ephraim Island is similar.
 The bodies corporate for these areas can impose rules about access to these areas of water, including the restriction of access to members of the general public.
 Similarly, many marina areas are governed by a state lease over the water areas, which does allow the marina operator to impose rules about access and use also.

 The installation of private water jetties and pontoons onto the public waterways can cause some confusion.
-Currently, the installation of a jetty or pontoon by a waterfront property owner needs prior Gold Coast City Council approval, with consent given to the installation by the Gold Coast Waterways Authority as a referring agency.
+Currently, the installation of a jetty or pontoon by a waterfront property owner needs prior Gold Coast City Council approval, with the consent given to the installation by the Gold Coast Waterways Authority as a referring agency.

 Without that approval, a property owner has no right to install such a structure.
 It is important to note that the approval only gives rights to the installation and use of the structure.
 It doesn’t grant any ownership rights over the water area surrounding the structure, and the approval by the relevant authority will be given in consideration of the provisions of the Coastal Protection and Management Act 1995.

 So where does that leave us?

 Not surprisingly, as a general rule, mutual courtesy between property owners and water users is always the best policy.
 All parties should take care to:

 - Obey applicable legislation and rules (including posted speed limits);